gabrrodriguez/aws-cdk-demo/Documentation/3-CDKRefactoring.md

 }
 ```

+> NOTE: The `Swn` prefix is a generic prefix associated with the application we are building this for.
+It could be anything.
+The point I'm highlighting with this is to ensure that there is some means of generating a distinguishable naming convention as the resources are built.

 2. Now move over our existing `product` table, created in `aws-microservices-stack.ts` file.
 Copy/paste into our new `database.ts` file:

 <p align="center">